Winston-Salem Dash 2026 Gameday Guide

 Weekly Promo Nights

-Sundays are built for families.
-This value-packed deal includes four tickets, four hot dogs, chips, and drinks for $60.
-New this year, arrive early for pregame autographs with select Dash players, then stick around after the game for a postgame catch on the field.
+Sunday Funday 4-Pack Four tickets, four hot dogs, chips, and drinks for $60.
+New this year: arrive early for pregame autographs with select Dash players, then stick around for a postgame catch on the field.

 -